 Squarespace is a relatively small player standing at the feet of a giant in WordPress.
 Almost 1/4 the internet is built on the WordPress platform.

 That argument doesn’t help you, though.
 The most widely adopted platform isn’t always the best platform.
 And even if it happens to be the best platform, it doesn’t mean it’s the best platform for your needs.

 I’m firmly in the WordPress camp, but I also have the ability to be 100% objective.
 I don’t always recommend WordPress and I have no hesitation when it comes to telling you who WordPress is not well-suited for.

 Note: This article is written in layman’s terms and I’ve chosen to focus on the areas that I feel are most important to you as a business owner.
 There are many differences, pros, and cons we could discuss from a developer standpoint, but I haven’t included those.
 This is all about comparing these platforms for business.

 WordPress and Squarespace are both web-based software platforms for building websites.
 In other words, you don’t have to download anything to your computer to use them.

 WordPress (meaning WordPress.org) is an “open source” platform, meaning the software is free and the code is accessible to anyone and everyone.
-This allows independent developers all over the world to develop add-ons for WordPress, which they can offer for free or as a premium add-on.
+This allows independent developers all over the world to develop add-ons for WordPress, which they can offer for free or as a premium add-on (called a “plugin” – there are currently over 55,000 plugins available).
 For this reason, there is virtually no limit to the functionality and flexibility of WordPress.